laurentperrinet/laurentperrinet.github.io/content/publication/perrinet-09-cosyne/index.md

 ---
-title: Decoding center-surround interactions in population of neurons for the ocular following response
-authors:
-- Laurent U Perrinet
-- Nicole Voges
-- Jens Kremkow
-- Guillaume S Masson
-date: '2009-01-01'
-publishDate: '2024-08-06T07:35:49.250995Z'
-publication_types:
-- paper-conference
-publication: '*Proceedings of COSYNE*'
-abstract: "Short presentation of a large moving pattern elicits an Ocular Following Response (OFR) that exhibits many of the properties attributed to low-level motion processing such as spatial and temporal integration, contrast gain control and divisive interaction between competing motions.
+abstract: 'Short presentation of a large moving pattern elicits an Ocular Following Response (OFR) that exhibits many of the properties attributed to low-level motion processing such as spatial and temporal integration, contrast gain control and divisive interaction between competing motions.
 Similar mechanisms have been demonstrated